The West Dean Estate

 Walks Around The Estate

-A good network of public footpaths and bridleways makes the West Dean estate an inviting prospect for those who enjoy exploring on foot and this downloadable booklet contains six walks to give you some ideas.
+A good network of public footpaths and bridleways makes the West Dean estate an inviting prospect for those who enjoy exploring on foot.
+The below booklet contains six walks to give you some ideas.
 One route is also suitable for exploration by cyclists and horse riders.

 We ask visitors walking on public footpaths through the estate to please ensure dogs are kept on a lead.
 The land is not only a beautiful place to walk, but home to grazing sheep.